Idempotency (Deduplication)

 }

-To reuse same deduplication mechanism across different Message Handlers we may want to decide to use Deduplication on the level of Command Bus.
-For this, it's enough to extend Command Bus interface with out custom one:
+To reuse same deduplication mechanism across different Message Handlers, extend Command Bus interface with your custom one:

 #[Deduplicated(expression: "headers['paymentId']")]